An incomplete history of Windhill

-By 1584, Idle Manor had been split into several moieties, the greater part being held by George Clifford, 3rd Earl of Cumberland.
-In 1583, Cumberland had commissioned a detailed description of Idle, probably to facilitate a sale of the Manor.
-Along with other heirs of the Plumpton line, he sold land to a variety of farmers, clothiers, tanners and millers, some of them property speculators from far afield.
-These sales created a small number of freeholds centred on the township of Idle.
+In 1583, a cash-strapped Cumberland commissioned a detailed survey of Idle to facilitate a sale of the Manor.
+Along with his coparceners, he sold land to a variety of local farmers, clothiers, tanners and millers as well as property investors from further afield.
+These sales created a number of leasehold properties in Idle, Thorpe, Thackley, Wrose and Windhill.
 Their owners continued to pay a manorial rent to the Lord but owed loyalty solely to the King.
-It was the start of a process of amalgamation or enclosure of scattered strip fields into what began to resemble modern farms.
+It was the continuation of a process of amalgamation or enclosure of scattered strip fields into what began to resemble modern farms.

 By 1629 Robert Clarkson was Lord of the Manor of Idle, as well as the owner of a number of closes in the district.
 On 7 October a deed noted that "2 cottages called the Smythies made into a fulling mill in Windhill" were conveyed to the Clarksons.

 In 1653 Robert Clarkson's son, William, conveyed the Manor, rents and all appurtenances in Thorpe, Wrose, Windhill, the Smithies (at Windhill Crag), the fulling mill, the chapel at Idle and the site of the manor house to his son Robert.